gjamesgoenawan/BrickworksProjects/PythonCourse/Challenges/Day_2/README.md

 # Python Challenges

 1. First5Letters:
-Create an Algorithm to print only the first 5 letter of the input.
+Create an Algorithm to print only the first 5 Characters of the input.
+If the input is less than 5 Characters, print them all!
 ```
 Input: abcdefghijklmn
 Output: abcde